benhensor/bc14_w8d5_hackathon_frontend-room-17-paul-ben/README.md

 ## Hackathon Friday

+This is the hackathon from week 8 of the SoC bootcamp.
+I worked with Paul Garton on this project for the day, we decided to attempt the map finder api task.
+Overall we were able to successfully call the api and populate the fields of a card with data chosen from the api.
+We hit a few obstacles along the way, namely the api being called in endless loops and some challenges in implementing the search filters but a good day and a fun challenge.
+Working with api's is really interesting and I am looking forward to more opportunities to practice.

 **Some inspiration**
 > Be not afraid of growing slowly, be afraid of standing still. - *Chinese Proverb*